PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 tags: [bug, bounty, program, maintenance]
 ---

-Protecting the business, data and privacy of PrestaShop's users is one of our top priority.
-We build the software with this goal in mind.
+Protecting the business, data and privacy of PrestaShop's users is one of our top priorities.
+We build our software with this goal in mind.
-That's why we decided to welcome help from the outside through a bounty program to put our security to the test!
+That's why we decided to put our security to the test.
+To encourage the security community to help us, today we are announcing our first bug bounty program!

 # Why this program